Oliviero Zuccarini: Beyond parliament

-The "Unione di Rinascita Repubblicana", of which Morante and Zuccarini were the most prominent members, went on to join up with groups of other free spirited but disenchanted former members of centrist parties (widely defined), including the former government leader Ferruccio Parri, to form the "Unità Popolare" / UP (party), which had its formal launch in April 1953.
+The "Unione di Rinascita Repubblicana", of which Morante and Zuccarini were the most prominent members, went on to join up with groups of other free-spirited but disenchanted former members of centrist parties (widely defined), including the former government leader Ferruccio Parri, to form the "Unità Popolare" / UP (party), which had its formal launch in April 1953.
 But it became clear in the general election ten weeks later that the "Unità Popolare" / UP had found very little traction with voters.
 The leaders of the "Unità Popolare" / UP nevertheless persisted with their project for half a decade.
-However in 1956, following a dispute over candidate selection, Zuccarini resigned from the UP Executive Committee, and thereby from any leadership role within it.
-As he resigned he shared with readers a characteristically withering assessment that UP had not been "a [political] party but [merely] a movement".
-The contrast with what he had hoped could have become a meeting point for Italy's true democrats not prepared to tolerate the political and social rebirth which the country so badly needed.
+However, in 1956, following a dispute over candidate selection, Zuccarini resigned from the UP Executive Committee and thereby from any leadership role within it.
+As he resigned, he shared with readers a characteristically withering assessment that UP had not been "a [political] party but [merely] a movement".
+The contrast with what he had hoped for could have become a meeting point for Italy's true democrats not prepared to tolerate the political and social rebirth which the country so badly needed.

 During the final months of 1957 the UP finally melted away.
 Some of its members joined the Socialists.
-Others, including, in 1958, Zuccarini returned to their former parties.
-Within the Republican Party he was, as before, an isolated figure, mistrusted by the party leadership, but respected by some for his intellectual rigour and the consistency of his commitment to his political beliefs.
-In 1959 he launched a small-scale newspaper, "Noi Repubblicani" (loosely, "Us republicans"), which he directed, wrote, and authored in virtual solitude.
-He used its pages to continue the fight for the political causes that remained dear to his heart: administrative decentralisation, social justice and the labour movement.
+Others, including, in 1958, Zuccarini, returned to their former parties.
+Within the Republican Party, he was, as before, an isolated figure, mistrusted by the party leadership, but respected by some for his intellectual rigour and the consistency of his commitment to his political beliefs.
+In 1959 he launched a small-scale newspaper, "Noi Repubblicani" (loosely, "Us Republicans"), which he directed, wrote, and authored in virtual solitude.
+He used its pages to continue the fight for the political causes that remained dear to his hea:t administrative decentralisation, social justice and the labour movement.

-In 1965, after seventeen years during which he had been completely disengaged for the work of party congresses, Oliviero Zuccarini participated at the twenty-ninth congress of the Republican Party, contributing actively to a party paper on "Republican Autonomy".
-The project was opposed by the party leadership around Ugo La Malfa, and the paper was filed by the party as a "minority report".
-The majority party line of the Italian Republican Party meant restricting democratic commitment to what went on inside parliament.
-The focus of party policy was to be in industrial development and economic issues.
-From Zuccarini's perspective, and that of his admirers, traditionalist Mazzinian republicanism had lost the war for the party's soul.
-Nevertheless, Zuccarini's lonely voice in support of local autonomy and the resolving if social problems continued to be raised in the columns of "Noi Repubblicani" till April 1970.
+In 1965, after seventeen years during which he had been completely disengaged for the work of party congresses, Oliviero Zuccarini participated ainthe twenty-ninth congress of the Republican Party, contributing actively to a party paper on "Republican Autonomy". he project was opposed by the party leadership around Ugo La Malfa, and the paper was filed by the party as a "minority report". he majority party line of the Italian Republican Party meant restricting democratic commitment to what went on inside parliament. he focus of party policy was to be io industrial development and economic issues. rom Zuccarini's perspective, and that of his admirers, traditionalist Mazzinian republicanism had lost the war for the party's soul. evertheless, Zuccarini's lonely voice in support of local autonomy and the resolving if social problems continued to be raised in the columns of "Noi Repubblicani" till April 1970.

 More books

-Two further monographs which Zuccarini wrote, published as small passionaterly reasoned books, which appeared only after the war ended, deserve a mention:
+Two further monographs which Zuccarini wrote, published as small, passionately reasoned books, which appeared only after the war ended, deserve a mention: